DjangoDasa/dasa2.0/web/DUMMYDATA.md

         -> {graph_type}: stacked_bar

     'DELETE - api/v1/admin/delete/{user_id} - {"email": "**Admin Email**", "password": "**Admin Password**"}
-        -> This route will delete a singe user based on database id.
+        -> This route will delete a single user based on database id.
 Only admins can access this route.

     'GET - api/v1/admin/{graph_type}/{id}
         -> This route will retrieve all of a users data if their ID is specificed.